Day 1 CEBU

 Bohol is an amazing little island with so many draw-cards.
 The biggest drawcard is the world-famous Chocolate Hills.
 However, other attractions are the epic waterfalls of Bohol.
 The island is also home to a unique animal, the incredibly tiny and cute Tarsier.
 A man-made tree tunnel, island hopping, scuba dive scene, and reggae beach bars make Bohol an action-packed part of your Philippines trip!

-Cebu to Bohol is connect by ferry (2 hour)
+Cebu to Bohol is connected by ferry (2 hour)

 We will take a full day tour and will explore all the following places(Bohol Countryside Tour.)
 This tour is great because you get to do a lot just in one day.
 Our countryside tour will take us to the following places.